isabellachen/resume/resume.md

 > ##### NodeJS + Vue + Typescript

 A marketing website that provides recommendations for what to see, do and eat in Barcelona.
-I worked on the interactive map - responsive styling, the service on the front end and the controllers in the back end.
+I worked on the interactive map - responsive styling, the service utilising BingMaps on the front-end and the related controllers in the back end.

 ![in_and_out](./assets/in_and_out.gif)